CP-Ong/portfolio/README.md

 # Portfolio by Chen Ping Ong
-This portfolio highlights my projects and accomplishments as an aspiring data scientist and researcher.
+This portfolio highlights my projects and accomplishments as an aspiring data scientist and machine learning researcher.
 It showcases my expertise in data analysis, machine learning, and related fields.
-I am actively seeking opportunities in data science and research roles (machine learning and quantitative research) to apply my skills and grow further.
+I am actively seeking opportunities in data analytics, data science, and machine learning research roles to apply my skills and grow further.

 ## Background
 - **Master of Mathematics**